Chirping sounds lead airport officials to bag filled with smuggled parrot eggs

 It didn’t take long for federal officials to reach out to Reillo.

 “They didn’t know what these things were and wanted my advice on it,” Reillo said.
-Baby parrots are featherless, so it’s difficult to property identify them.
+Baby parrots are featherless, so it’s difficult to properly identify them.

 He helped set up a makeshift incubator in the U.S. Department of Agriculture’s aviary at the airport in a mad dash to save the now-hatching parrots.